Different Stages of Endometriosis

 Most women are diagnosed with minimal or mild endometriosis.
 The attributes of the first stage endo are present in the second stage as well, but more aggressively.
 Black spots appear over the fibrous adhesions which have grown in intensity, likely causing irritation during ovulation and/or pelvic pain.
 During this stage, lesions also appear in the recto-uterine pouch — the area between the uterus and rectum.

 Endometriomas, sometimes called “chocolate cysts,” begin to appear in the third stage of endometriosis.
 Chocolate cysts get their name because, after time, the blood inside of the cyst turns dark red and brown.
 If a cyst ruptures, it can cause extreme abdominal pain and inflammation in the pelvic region.
 Inflammation and infection, in turn, cause more adhesions.

 As endometriomas increase in size and number, so do the adhesions that form in response.

 This is the final stage of endometriosis, associated with a large number of cysts and severe adhesions.
 Endometriomas can grow very large — even as big as a grapefruit — during this stage.
 Endometriomas over the size of 2 cm will likely need to be surgically removed.

-Since many of the cysts at this stage are on the back wall of the uterus and the rectum, women with stage 4 endo may experience digestive issues such as include painful bowel movements, constipation, nausea/vomiting and abdominal pain.
+Since many of the cysts at this stage are on the back wall of the uterus and the rectum, women with stage 4 endo may experience digestive issues such as including painful bowel movements, constipation, nausea/vomiting, and abdominal pain.
 In addition, infertility is likely with stage 4 endo.